dmulyalin/ttp/docs/source/Lookup Tables/Lookup Tables.rst

     Country = 'C:/path/to/GeoLite2-Country.mmdb'
     </lookup>

-To correctly load databases TTP expects "City", "ASN", "Country" arguments to be defined within lookup tag data, argument names are not case sensetive, each argument should contain OS patch to respective databse file.
+To correctly load databases TTP expects "City", "ASN", "Country" arguments to be defined within lookup tag data, argument names are not case sensitive, each argument should contain OS patch to respective database file.

 Above example contains Python formatted data, but it can be YAML or JSON as well, for instance YAML formatted data::